 Apply firm pressure on this point for 1 minute.

-This pressure point also treats other problems like lower leg pain, blood purification, digestive disorders, weakness, asthma, depression, PMS symptoms and insomnia.
+This pressure point also treats other problems like lower leg pain, blood purification, digestive disorders, weakness, asthma, depression, PMS symptoms and insomnia or sleeping disorders.

 6.Inner Gate (PC 6)